 Of course, some love the hustle.
 Others simply love what they do.
 But either way you look at it, employees contend with a lot of stress.
-It doesn’t matter how good they are at their job or how much they love the chaos – sooner or later, unmanaged stress leads to burnout, negativity and unproductive employees.
+It doesn’t matter how good they are at their job or how much they love the chaos – unmanaged and prolonged periods of stress can lead to burnout, negativity and unproductive employees.

 - Regardless of job title, responsibilities or industry, 80% of workers feel stress on the job.3